FuelMarble mineral sphere — coolant-based fuel efficiency device developed at Kurume Institute of Technology

 By minimizing heat loss through the engine walls and promoting a more complete fuel burn, FuelMarble ensures that every drop of fuel is converted into kinetic energy.
 This prevents carbon buildup, reduces fuel waste, and significantly lowers harmful exhaust emissions.

-FuelMarble-treated coolant lowers the cylinder head temperature by 8–12°C compared to untreated coolant.
+FuelMarble-treated coolant lowers the cylinder head temperature by 8–12°C (thermocouple-measured) compared to untreated coolant.
 This reduction directly improves combustion efficiency in four ways:

 Lab Measurement